China executes kindergarten teacher who poisoned 25 of her students, killing 1

-A court in central China said on Friday a Chinese kindergarten teacher who poisoned 25 of her students, killing one, has been executed.
+BEIJING (AP) — A court in central China said on Friday a Chinese kindergarten teacher who had poisoned 25 of her students, killing one, has been executed.

 A notice posted outside the No. 1 Intermediate Court in the Henan province city of Jiaozuo said Wang Yun’s sentence had been carried out on Thursday.